-This Setup and User's Manual describes the installation and use of your UN-SCAN-IT Graph Digitizing Software.
-Chapter 1 provides information on the installation of the UN-SCAN-IT software.
-Chapter 2 describes some useful methods for scanning and saving your graphical images.
-Chapter 3 describes how to start the UN-SCAN-IT program on your computer.
+This Setup and User's Manual describes the installation and use of your UN-SCAN-IT gel - Gel Analysis Software.
+Chapter 1 provides information on the installation of the UN-SCAN-IT gel software.
+Chapter 2 describes some useful methods for scanning and saving your gel and graphical images.
+Chapter 3 describes how to start the UN-SCAN-IT gel program on your computer.

-The remaining chapters will introduce the UN-SCAN-IT software step by step and familiarize you with the features of the UN-SCAN-IT Graph Digitizing Software.
+The remaining chapters will introduce the UN-SCAN-IT gel software step by step and familiarize you with the features of the UN-SCAN-IT gel - Gel Analysis Software.
 This software was written by scientists, and is intended to be very intuitive, and almost entirely menu driven.
-In addition, context sensitive help buttons and menus are available throughout most of the digitizing and graphing portions of the software.
-It is recommended that the first time user consult the manual to become familiar with all of the features of the UN-SCAN-IT software.
+In addition, context sensitive help buttons and menus are available throughout most of the gel analysis and graph digitizing portions of the software.
+It is recommended that the first time user consult the manual to become familiar with all of the features of the UN-SCAN-IT gel software.

-This manual contains a glossary to explain some of the digitizing terms used throughout this manual, and a troubleshooting section (Appendix B) to help with some of the most commonly encountered digitizing questions.
-Previous users of the UN-SCAN-IT software may also wish to refer to Appendix C, which lists some of the newest features available with this version.
+This manual contains a glossary to explain some of the analysis and digitizing terms used throughout this manual, and a troubleshooting section (Appendix B and Appendix C) to help with some of the most commonly encountered questions.
+Previous users of the UN-SCAN-IT gel software may also wish to refer to Appendix D and Appendix E, which list some of the newest features available with this version.

-If you have difficulty obtaining or digitizing your own images, you may wish to practice on the sample images that are automatically installed into the UN-SCAN-IT folder.
-These sample images will assist you in setting up and digitizing an image for the first time.
+If you have difficulty obtaining or digitizing your own images, you may wish to practice on the sample images that are automatically installed into the UN-SCAN-IT gel folder.
+These sample images will assist you in setting up and analyzing an image for the first time.
 If you have further questions or need assistance, please contact customer support: